Commercial District Hotspots

 Experience a slice of Italian life in the heart of the city’s commercial district.
 The independent Old Hall Street eatery is housed in a grand Victorian building but its modern Italian décor will transport you to the sophisticated cool of 1950s Rome.
 Their stonebaked pizzas are baked on demand and – coeliacs rejoice – Trattoria 51 are the first restaurant in the UK to team up with DS-gluten free to launch a range of specially made gluten free pizzas.
 There really is something to satisfy all tastes but for seafood lovers, our top pick has got to be the Linguine Allo Scoglio – King Prawns, Calamari, Mussels, Samphire, Queen Scallops, White Wine, Garlic, Courgettes, Chilli and Tomatoes – take your first ample mouthful, close your eyes and we’re pretty sure you could be sitting on a terrazza overlooking the Amalfi Coast.
 Like everything else on the menu, it’s that good.

-Good tapas can be hard to come by this side of the English Channel but La Viña are doing plenty to bridge this divide.
-On North John Street – in close proximity to Liverpool One and both Moorfields and James Street Stations – you can enjoy a delectable array of tapas in a cosy mahogany-hued room.
-Its surrounds strike the balance between being relaxed and brimming with atmosphere expertly, and their menu also strikes a similar balance between your usual suspects – patatas bravas, chorizo and seafood like calamari and prawns – and more adventurous takes like pork cheek and potatoes in truffle oil and rosemary.
-Their mains are phenomenal too – a range of speciality Ibérico beef and pork cuts served alongside caramelised shallot, slow-roasted vine-ripened tomato, roasted garlic chestnut mushrooms and a salsa verde de ajo.
+Good tapas can be hard to come by this side of the English Channel but So Salsa are doing plenty to bridge this divide.
+On Castle Street – in close proximity to both Moorfields and James Street stations – you can enjoy a delectable array of tapas dishes from cuisines across the globe, not just Spain.
+The family run restaurant surrounds strike the balance between being relaxed and brimming with atmosphere expertly, and the glowing reviews of the service and food speak for itself.
+The menu consists of affordable and delicious meat, seafoof and veggie tapas, as well as scrumpcious sweet treats to finish.
 Our mouths are watering already.

 Fazenda